Wondering which Division is right for your son or daughter? Here is a some quick guidance.

 NOTE: More advanced players ages 8 and up may want to consider DSA’s Select Baseball program.
 2018 Spring Teams have already formed, but tryouts for the fall select program will be held in August

 How does DSA Baseball form House teams?
 DSA Baseball does not consider requests to play for specific coaches, because we think all our coaches are terrific!
 DSA Baseball will consider three criteria when forming rec teams: 1) The Previous Coach.
-Returning players will be placed with their most recent coach, unless the parent specifically requests NOT to be placed with that coach in the Comment field of of the registration form or thru an email sent to the Commissioner of Baseball (see below); 2) Their friends.
-Parents of players new to the program or division may make requests to be placed on a team with another player, again using the Comment field of the registration form or thru an email sent to the Commissioner of Baseball, and 3) The Roster Size.
+Returning players will be placed with their most recent coach, unless the parent specifically requests NOT to be placed with that coach in the Comment field of of the registration form; 2) Their friends.
+Parents of players new to the program or division may make requests to be placed on a team with another player, again using the Comment field of the registration form, and 3) The Roster Size.
 There is an ideal size for baseball teams at each level, and DSA Baseball won’t exceed that ideal number simply to honor a request to be paired with another player.
 Unfortunately, we can’t guarantee we will be able to honor requests to be placed with friends and relatives (other than siblings), but we will try our best!

 Interested in what’s going on in Montgomery County Baseball?
 Follow MoCo Baseball on Facebook! https://www.facebook.com/mocobaseball/